mbrukman/a-conceptual-overview-of-asyncio/1-conceptual-overview-part-1.md

 to the event-loop.
 The behavior of `await coroutine` is effectively the same as invoking a regular Python function.

 await-ing a task is different.
 It cedes control to the event-loop, and adds a callback to the awaited task indicating it should resume this task when its done.
 In practice, it's slightly more convoluted, but not by too much.
-In part 2, you'll see the details that make this possible.
+If you take the red pill Neo (that is, read part 2), you'll see the details that make this possible.